darkhelmet/verboselogging/posts/rails-3-release-notes-what-does-it-mean-to-you.md

 Rails were put out [a bit before that](http://guides.rails.info/3_0_release_notes.html).

 The list of changes is long; this is a big release.
-There’s a lot to sift through, a lot to change to upgrade your existing application, and a lot to learn whether you are upgrading or starting a new app.
+There's a lot to sift through, a lot to change to upgrade your existing application, and a lot to learn whether you are upgrading or starting a new app.

 The big question is: WTF does all this mean to me?

-Don’t worry, I’m going to tell you.
-If you want to read the full release notes, go for it, and I recommend you do, but I’m just going to cover the stuff (in the same order that it’s in the release notes) that has the bigger impact on you, the developer.
+Don't worry, I'm going to tell you.
+If you want to read the full release notes, go for it, and I recommend you do, but I'm just going to cover the stuff (in the same order that it's in the release notes) that has the bigger impact on you, the developer.

 ## No config.gem, only ~~Zool~~ bundler